Editor’s note: This article was updated on November 9, 2020.

-Porches and stoops are dotted with parcels of all sizes, as more shoppers use ecommerce sites instead of traditional brick & mortar stores.
+Porches and stoops are dotted with parcels of all sizes.
 From flowers to medication to home furnishings, nearly everything can be delivered — and consumers like it that way.

 But in this all-digital world, the importance of order management has never been so high.
-A delayed package or inaccurate delivery data could drive a loyal shopper to abandon your brand.
-This blog explores five new trends in order management, driven by quarantine, that will shape shopping forever.
-We'll explore how companies can stay on top of these trends to keep deliveries accurate and on-time, keep their customers happy, and position themselves for growth as the economy reopens.
+A delayed package or inaccurate delivery can cause a loyal shopper to abandon your brand.
+This blog explores five new trends in order management that will shape shopping forever.
+We’ll explore how companies can keep deliveries accurate and on-time, keep customers happy, and drive growth.

-Curbside pickup, or click-and-collect, has been popular in categories like grocery and big-box retailing.
-When in-store shopping became limited, and in some cases, impossible — curbside pickup saved sales for stores.
-Curbside pickup offers the ease and precision of shopping online with the peace of mind that a shopper will get the items they need on time.
+Curbside pickup, or click-and-collect, has become popular for grocers and big-box retailers.
+When in-store shopping became limited or impossible, curbside pickup saved sales for stores.
+Curbside pickup offers the ease and precision of shopping online with the peace of mind for shoppers.
+They get the items they need on time.
 It also eases the last mile fulfillment burden for brands that rely on FedEx, USPS, UPS, and other carriers.

 Companies should explore curbside pickup in case reopening plans slow down or revert.
-It has been a proven strategy for preserving sales, leveraging stores as distribution centers, and turning inventory that would normally be exclusively purchased in store.
+It preserves sales, repostions the store, and provides access to in-store inventory online.

-With shelter-in-place orders, consumers panic-bought essential items, causing record-breaking purchasing spikes and throttling inventory networks.
-While consumer goods and cleaning supplies were snapped up early on, home improvement, exercise equipment, and even hair styling products are still in peak demand.
+With shelter-in-place orders, consumers panic-bought essential items.
+We saw record-breaking purchasing spikes for consumer goods and cleaning supplies.
+There were throttling inventory networks.
+Home improvement, exercise equipment, and hair styling products are still in peak demand.

 But not all companies have order management practices in place to support the influx of shoppers.
 The result?
 Frustrating out-of-stocks, inaccurate inventory counts, and faulty orders — leading to upset customers.

 Homegrown systems or customized enterprise resource planning systems (ERPs) are often used to carry out order management processes.
-The problem is that these solutions are often getting delayed feeds of sales activity, and they certainly aren’t built to scale.
+The problem is that these solutions often get delayed sales activity feeds.
+And, they certainly aren’t built to scale.
 As we prepare for coming peak events — the holidays, sales, even future lockdown orders — brands must invest in order management for positive shopping experiences.

-It’s also critical to let customers know how the situation has (or has not) affected your return policies and other purchasing basics.
+Alert customers if there are changes to your returns policies or other purchasing basics.
 Add a link to FAQs to your homepage if that’s where you’re collecting the most up-to-date information.

-Before COVID, there was an explosion in returns innovation, including successful partnerships like Amazon and Kohl’s, where shoppers could return Amazon purchases in their local Kohl’s store.
-Without an in-store return option, and concerns about visiting a post office or store, shoppers have been sitting on returns.
+Before COVID-19, there was an explosion in returns innovation.
+This included successful partnerships like Amazon and Kohl’s.
+Shoppers could return Amazon purchases in their local Kohl’s store.
+Now, with concerns about visiting a post office or store, shoppers have been sitting on returns.